Yes, Grammary Premium is worth it - especially for students! And this is coming from a student herself.

 Then, I started freelance writing.
 When you want to pass a piece, you have to make sure every paragraph is polished.

 Aside from written work, online classes also required a lot of emails.
-When you neglect some typos in your final essay and send a more embarrassing email to the same professor, you resign to being this emoji:
+When you neglect some typos in your final essay and send a more embarrassing email to the same professor, you resign to being sad.

 So, let me make it clear: we always benefit from standard proofreading and spell-checking.
 With classes going online and many other aspects of our life ending up in emails, Grammarly benefits us.